jordandelaney2018/KF6018_Semester-2-Group-Assignment/README.md

   * Touch your hands together to 'nock' the arrow
   * Touch your right shoulder again to fire
   * **Please Note:** The target placed closer to you is for easier collision testing
+  * Use slingring to go back to hub world (see proposed features for more info)
 * Bowling Game
   * Close hands to shoot barrage of balls to knock over the objects
   * Once hands close the game will count down, and once the countdown is hit the game will allow you to reset